biigle/core/README.md

 # BIIGLE

-The Bio-Image Indexing and Graphical Labelling Environment
+The Bio-Image Indexing and Graphical Labelling Environment (BIIGLE) is a web service for the efficient and rapid annotation of still images and videos.
+Read <a href="https://doi.org/10.3389/fmars.2017.00083">the paper</a> or take a look at <a href="https://biigle.de/manual">the manual</a>.

 ## Requirements